 While some people are predisposed to develop a chronic condition due to a hereditary gene or anomaly, this isn’t always the case.
 Many people are struck down by debilitating illness or disease that can severely impede their quality of life and ability to function in the workplace.
 Don’t put yourself at risk for loss of income or a compromised lifestyle.
 Make sure you’re aptly covered for chronic disease with a health insurance plan.

-At Bloom, we offer a wide variety of health insurance options to keep you covered in the case of chronic disease.
-Starting from just R483 per month, our Silver and Gold options both offer unlimited chronic medication coverage for the 26 different chronic conditions listed.
-Find out more about our chronic benefits and chat to us about the most comprehensive option for your needs, and request a quote today.
+At Bloom, we offer a wide variety of medical insurance options to keep you covered in the case of chronic disease.
+Starting from just R483 per month, our Health4Me Silver and Health4Me Gold options both offer unlimited chronic medication coverage for the 26 different chronic conditions listed.

 Gynaecologist & Obstetrician